sequana/sequanix/README.rst

     Bioinformatics, bty034, https://doi.org/10.1093/bioinformatics/bty034
     Also available on bioRxiv (DOI: https://doi.org/10.1101/162701)

-**Sequana** includes a set of pipelines related to NGS (new generation sequencing) including quality control, variant calling, coverage, taxonomy, transcriptomics.
-We also ship **Sequanix**, a graphical user interface for Snakemake pipelines.

-**Please see the** `documentation <http://sequana.readthedocs.org>`_ for an up-to-date status and documentation.
+**Sequanix** is a derivative of the **Sequana** projects that is dedicated to the analyse of NGS data (sequencing data).
+We provide a set of NGS pipelines  including quality control, variant calling, coverage, taxonomy, transcriptomics.
+Please see the Sequana `documentation <http://sequana.readthedocs.org>`_ for an up-to-date status and further information.